TVAC2023/Arch-Hyprland-Matugen-Brough/README.md

 # Background knowledge
 Arch Linux is a lightweight, rolling-release Linux distribution that focuses on simplicity, minimalism, and giving the user full control.
-You start with a minimal system and install only what you need, using the pacman package manager and optionally the AUR (Arch User Repository) for community packages.
+You start with a minimal system and install only what you need, using the pacman package manager and optionally the AUR (Arch User Repository) Afor community packages.

 # Important Paths and Their Roles in a Matugen Setup